This post may contain affiliate links. Please read my disclosure policy.

 - Leave the jars out in the counter for 2 or 3 days, and then store in the refrigerator for at least two weeks before opening them.

-When I was a kid in a large family, one of the things I promised myself was that when I grew up, I would eat as many dill pickles as I wanted.
-No one would be able to tell me I would make myself sick, nor would I have to politely share them with anyone else.
+I grew up in a large family.
+One thing I promised myself was that when I grew up, I would eat as many dill pickles as I wanted.
+No one would be able to tell me I would make myself sick.
+I wouldn’t have to politely share them with anyone else.
 Not all of my childhood dreams have come true, but I’m happy to say that this one did!
+I might have always been a little crazy about dill pickles.

 I found this recipe on Pinterest this morning & today is farmer’s market day, so I hope I can find some cucumbers & dill.
 I adore dill pickles & I never thought I could make them, because I thought it was hard.
 Now = not hard! thank you thank you!